Heartburn is a symptom often caused by a condition called acid reflux. It is typified by a painful, or burning feeling in the chest.

 - Prevents heartburn and acid reflux

-- Effective remedy for heartburn
+- Effective medicine for heartburn

 The oesophagus is the pipe which connects the mouth and throat to the stomach.
 At the base of this is a series of muscles, which make up the oesophageal sphincter.
 This group of muscles open to let food into the stomach, and then close again to seal in digestive stomach acids.

 There are several potential instigating factors when it comes to acid reflux, and heartburn.
-Among these are excessive alcohol consumption, smoking, drinking too much coffee or eating too much chocolate or fatty foods.
+Among these are excessive alcohol consumption, smoking, drinking too much coffee or eating too much chocolate, or fatty or spicy foods.
 In general, being overweight can affect the way the oesophageal sphincter works, due to increased pressure on the muscles.
 Many people may also run into symptoms after eating a large meal, as when the stomach is too full, the oesophageal sphincter may subjected to added pressure.

 One of the first measures a doctor may take in treating heartburn is to address those habits which may be contributing towards it.
-For instance, they may advise a patient to make adjustments to their diet, lower their toxin consumption, or adopt other approaches to help them lose weight.
+For instance, they may advise a patient to make adjustments to their diet, or adopt other approaches to help them lose weight.
 These methods may not always be sufficient in reducing symptoms however, and in such cases, medicinal treatment may be necessary.

 The main aim of drugs for heartburn is to limit the production of stomach acids.
 They do this by interfering with the function of cells in the stomach lining which generate these acids, and this helps to decrease the presence of heartburn.
 These treatments are available in a variety of forms, including gastro-resistant capsules, syrup, orodispersible tablets, or Multiple Unit Pellet System tablets, also known as MUPS capsules.

 Getting fast access to the relief you need doesn’t have to be hard.
-You can buy prescription heartburn treatment from our UK pharmacy by taking our simple questionnaire.
+You can buy your regular prescription heartburn treatment from our UK pharmacy by taking our simple questionnaire.
 Following completion of this, a doctor will assess your case and issue a prescription for your item if it is suitable.
 Your order will then be sent electronically to our dispensing pharmacy, and shipped to your home.
 Delivery on all items is made by 24-hour parcel, so that you don’t have to wait more than one working day to receive it.

 Types of Treatment